dotnet/tye/docs/reference/commandline/tye-deploy.md

     Does an interactive deployment that will accept input for values that are required by default.

+- `-v|--verbosity <Debug|Info|Quiet>`

+    The verbosity of logs emitted by `tye deploy`.
+Defaults to Info.

 - `-n|--namespace`

     Specifies the Kubernetes namespace for deployment.
 Overrides a namespace value set in `tye.yaml`.

-- `-v|--verbosity <Debug|Info|Quiet>`

-    The verbosity of logs emitted by `tye deploy`.
-Defaults to Info.

-- `--force`

-    Override validation and forces deployment.

 - `-f|--framework <framework>`

     The target framework hint to use for all cross-targeting projects with multiple TFMs.
 This value must be a valid target framework for each individual cross-targeting project.
 Non-crosstargeting projects will ignore this hint and the value TFM configured in tye.yaml will override this hint.

+- `--tags <tags>`

+    Filter the group of running services by tag.

+- `--force`

+    Override validation and forces deployment.

 ## Examples